jmandel/USCDI4-Sandbox/input/pagecontent/scopes.md

 `patient/Observation.rs?category=http://terminology.hl7.org/CodeSystem/observation-category|laboratory`.

-The example scopes below use a single FHIR search parameter of category applied to Condition and Observation.
-They use a `patient/` prefix, but implementers can also support `system/` and `user/`.
+This example scopes uses a `patient/` prefix, but implementers can also support `system/` and `user/`.

-* `patient/Condition.rs?category=http://terminology.hl7.org/CodeSystem/condition-category|encounter-diagnosis`
-* `patient/Condition.rs?category=http://terminology.hl7.org/CodeSystem/condition-category|problem-list-item`
-* `patient/Condition.rs?category=http://hl7.org/fhir/us/core/CodeSystem/condition-category|health-concern`
-* `patient/Observation.rs?category=http://terminology.hl7.org/CodeSystem/observation-category|clinical-test`
-* `patient/Observation.rs?category=http://terminology.hl7.org/CodeSystem/observation-category|laboratory`

 #### US Core Scopes